Sega Technical Institute: Naka's departure, Comix Zone, The Ooze, and Die Hard Arcade

 Following the release of Sonic & Knuckles, Yasuhara quit, citing differences with Naka, and went on to develop games for Sega of America.
 Naka returned to Japan in late 1994 to continue work with Sonic Team, reuniting with Ohshima.
 STI was left with mostly American staff.
 Further complications came from internal corporate tension: Sega of America operated as an independent entity, and relations with the Japanese were not always smooth.
-Some of this conflict may have been caused by Nakayama and his admiration for Sega of America; according to former Sega of America CEO Tom Kalinske, some executives disliked that Nakayama appeared to favor US executives, and "a lot of the Japanese executives were maybe a little jealous, and I think some of that played into the decisions that were made".
+Former Sega of America CEO Tom Kalinske claimed some executives disliked that Nakayama appeared to favor US executives, and "a lot of the Japanese executives were maybe a little jealous, and I think some of that played into the decisions that were made".
 By contrast, author Steven L. Kent wrote that Nakayama bullied American executives and believed the Japanese executives made the best decisions.
 According to Hector, after the release of the Sony PlayStation in 1994, the atmosphere at Sega became political, with "lots of finger-pointing".

 STI's next game, Comix Zone, entered development before Sonic Spinball but was placed on hold so Morawiec could work on Spinball.
 After presenting his concept to Hector, Morawiec was encouraged to pitch it directly to Kalinske, who approved and gave his approval again after Spinball was released.
 Development began with a three-man team of Morawiec designing, Adrian Stephens programming, and executive producer Dean Lester, but grew to a team of nearly a dozen.
 Development was relatively smooth and became STI's top project, with the full support of Sega's marketing department, but pressure was mounting as the American team had not released a game since Spinball.
 Timing became a factor with the forthcoming release of new video game consoles, the 32X and Sega Saturn.
 As a result, Comix Zone was delayed to the beginning of 1995 and two levels were cut.
 Morawiec also increased the game's difficulty on recommendation of Sega's test department, a decision he later regretted.
-Comix Zone saw limited sales due to the release timing and high difficulty, and according to Stephens did not break even, but later attracted a cult following.
+Comix Zone was released to mixed reviews and saw limited sales, and according to Stephens did not break even, but later attracted a cult following.
 Stephens also said that the game's late release delayed STI's movement to developing Saturn software, and that "neither STI nor the Saturn ever recovered from that."